 We pay competitive rates for features depending on the degree of reporting required and the complication of your proposal.
 Base payment begins at $1/word.
 We will work with you to pay you a solid fee that recognizes research, reporting, and also covers expenses.
 Here are examples of this type of work:

 Longreads seeks writers who are interested in exploring topics through curated reading lists.
 A reading list typically includes an essay-style introduction, followed by a collection of links to longform stories (and sometimes books and other resources) related to the theme.
 We pay $350 per reading list.
 Please email firstname.lastname@example.org and include “Reading List” and the proposed topic/theme in your email subject line.
 Timely topics, but also offbeat and unique angles, are especially welcome, as is a diverse mix of featured publications and writers.
 Not sure what to pitch?
 Browse our reading lists to see what we’ve published, or read a few that we love:

 - Impersonation Nation: A Very Scammy Reading List

 - Why We Write Memoir: A Reading List

 * * *

-We are a small team, and it can take us a considerable amount of time to review pitches, which means we are unable to respond to everyone.
-For this reason, we think it’s a great idea for you to pitch your stories to other publications in addition to Longreads — but please include a note to us if you are doing so.
+It can take us a considerable amount of time to review pitches and read submissions, which means we are unable to respond to everyone.
+For this reason, we recommend that you pitch your stories to other publications in addition to Longreads — but please include a note to us if you are doing so.

 If you do decide to pitch something exclusively to Longreads, give us a deadline to consider your idea before taking your pitch to other outlets.

 If we don’t accept your initial pitch, pitch us again!
-We reject stories for a variety of reasons—the story isn’t quite right for us; our editorial calendar is full; we’ve maxed out our story budget for the month—and sometimes it’s all about timing.
+We reject stories for a variety of reasons: a story may not be quite right for us, and sometimes it’s all about timing.